LeiJin-by/ECNet/README.md

 ## Usage

-You can train a model by:
+You can train a test model by:

 ```shell
 python train.py --name MP_test --path data/datasets/MP_all.csv --epochs 10